se-beast-ian/hps1/README.md

 ### Project roadmap

 At present, the project is in its raw phase.
-Fo shurr i have make the installation process much better.
+Fo'shurr i have to make the installation process much better.
 It's my sunday morning fun project.
 Don't expect too much of it, but i hope it makes you giggle bit.